 With a limited number of ingredients, you’ll want to use the best ingredients possible, especially the chocolate.
 Here are a few tips for making easy fudgy brownies.

-- I like to use semi-sweet chocolate bars instead of chocolate chips in this recipe.
-Chocolate chips usually have some additives to help them keep their shape while baking, so I prefer a chocolate bar that will melt easily.
+- Use semi-sweet chocolate bars instead of chocolate chips.
+Chocolate chips usually have some additives to help them keep their shape while baking so chocolate bars will melt more easily.

 - Ghirardelli bars are easy to find at most markets and are what I use most often.
 They’re more reasonably priced than European chocolates, but if you want to splurge, go for it.

 - I find it easiest to melt my chocolate in the microwave.
 Just chop your chocolate well, and microwave gently.
-I do it in 30-second increments, stopping to stir frequently until chocolate is smooth.
+I do it in 30-second increments, stopping to stir frequently until the chocolate is smooth.